bentalcode/Projects/DevEnvironment/UriReaderCommand/UriReaderDesign.md

 Algorithm Library:
 ------------------
 The algorithm library implements basic algorithms.
 Currently, the library provides only basic sorting algorithms.
-The library is a place holder for implementing customized algorithms.
+The library is a placeholder for implementing customized algorithms.

 Code: DevEnvironment\Algorithms